-While Magento has lots of powerful features, the setup and customization process is more technical and usually requires a developer or team of developers.
+While Adobe Commerce has lots of powerful features, the setup and customization process is more technical and usually requires a developer or team of developers.
 While that might be a hurdle for small businesses, major fashion brands — including Hermès, Christian Louboutin, Missguided, and BVLGARI — all turn to Magento to power their online shops.

 5. Wix eCommerce

 Much like how WordPress has WooCommerce, Wix has Wix eCommerce.
 For the most part, Wix has a much gentler learning curve.
 It has a drag-and-drop interface and over 500 free templates you can customize, allowing you to add videos, images, and text wherever you’d like on your site.

 Bear in mind that Wix doesn’t allow content from one template to be transferred to another template.
 So if you’re on the fence about backgrounds, you’ll have to manually copy over all the content you’ve created on your original template into the secondary template of your choosing.

 Currently, KLAÜSING, Michal Oren Jewelry, Shea Brand, and Fanstereo harness Wix eCommerce for their online sales.
 In addition to a completely free plan — which requires Wix branding in the top right-hand corner of your site — Wix offers paid plans that range from $23 to $49 per month.
 They also offer an Enterprise plan, which is $500 per month.

 6. Weebly eCommerce

 Similar to Wix eCommerce, Weebly eCommerce is best suited for small businesses looking to sell online for the first time.

 Adding new products is a breeze.
 Simply enter the item’s name, add a price, and include a product description.
 If you opt to include color variants, such as purple or green, Weebly displays a color swatch next to each product to help you stay on top of inventory.